bcmdr/hexo-blog/source/_posts/A-Fearless-Writing-Exercise.md

 What you'll find below is a collection of words that came out of nowhere after a successful jam session for my new music project - The Fist City Bastards.
 We're a two piece band that has practiced 3 times now.
 We're making significant progress and leave every session feeling accomplished.

 Drumming brings with it a sense of euphoria that I know will pass.
 And depression may take over in its place.
 So what I'd like to do is allow for my blog to be a collection of writings that may or may not make sense.
 The way some people post poems on instagram I want to post streams of consiousness onto the internet.
 Why?
 To offer a window into the mind of a manic depressive.
 It's what I am.
 I've come to terms with that.
 Now comes the harder part of living with it.
 So here goes nothing...

+## Background Music

+This post was written to the album [Bon Iver by Bon Iver](https://open.spotify.com/album/1JlvIsP2f6ckoa62aN7kLn?si=p2oQkzDfSNuPN9QznuBTwQ)

 ## Fearlessly Posting What I've Written - An Exercise